dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 ##### Reserved values

-Reserved values is currently not accessible trough the api, however they are returned by the `generate` and `generateAndReserve` endpoints.
+Reserved values are currently not accessible through the api, however, they are returned by the `generate` and `generateAndReserve` endpoints.
 The following table explains the properties of the reserved value object: